Title: An introduction to R

 Instructors: Dr. Noémie Becker, Dr. Eliza Argyridou, Prof. Dirk Metzler

 Contents: R is a widely used tool for analysing data in biology.
 Therefore it is important to learn it.
 R is a free statistics software and can be downloaded from www.r-project.org.
 In the lecture students learn the necessary theoretical background for using R. They will become familiar with the basic data structures and control flows of the R programming language.
-In the tutorial, the students become familiar with R, by first trying simple commands and then learning to perform basic data analyses and to write simple program scripts.Important information: Status on March 12th 2020 at 16:00 (update):
+In the tutorial, the students become familiar with R, by first trying simple commands and then learning to perform basic data analyses and to write simple program scripts.Important information: Status on June 16th 2020 (update):

 Questions from students and answers: